bgoonz/gists-revamp/by-extension/markdown/Object-Ori.md

     console.log(Catalogitem instanceof Function); // true
     console.log(Book instanceof Function); // true

-- <span id="8dcd">A `prototype chain` defines a series of prototype objects that are delegated to one by one, when a property or method can’t be found on an instance object.</span>
+- <span id="8dcd">A `prototype chain` defines a series of prototype objects that are delegated to one by one, when a property or method can't be found on an instance object.</span>

 <!-- -->